Thank You for Attending the 2025 Festival!

 Option 1: Self-Produced Event Awards

-Awards up to $10,000 will be given to arts organizations, non-profits, small businesses, faith-based institutions and local artists to self-produce a public event during their city’s Prudential presents North to Shore Festival designated dates.
+Awards up to $10,000 will be given to arts organizations, non-profits, small businesses, faith-based institutions and local artists to self-produce a public event during their city’s Prudential North to Shore Festival designated dates.
 Awardees in this category are responsible for securing their own venue.

 Informed by feedback from previous years, the 2025 festival will feature large events in select locations in order to maximize marketing, audience engagement and production support.
 Events with multiple partners are encouraged to apply.